SpenceKonde/megaTinyCore/README.md

 ```cpp
 PORTMUX.CTRLB&=~(1<<TWI0);
 ```
+As of 1.1.9, courtesey of https://github.com/LordJakson, when the version of Wire.h supplied with megaTinyCore 1.1.9 and later in slave mode, it is now possible to respond to the general call (0x00) address as well.
+This is controlled by the optional second argument to Wire.begin().
+If the argument is supplied amd true, general call broadcasts will also trigger the interrupt.
+This version also introduces a third optional argument, which is passed unaltered to the TWI0.SADDRMASK register.
+If the low bit is 0, and bits set 1 sill cause the I2C hardware to ignore that bit of the address (masked off bits will be treated as matching).
+If the low bit is 1, it will instead act as a second address that the device can respond to.

 ### PWM support
 The core provides hardware PWM (analogWrite) support.
 On the 8-pin parts (412, 212, 402, 204), 4 PWM pins are available (1.0.5 and later - 1.0.4 and earlier only have 1).
 On all other parts except the x16 and x17 series, 6 PWM pins are available, driven by Timer A. The type B timers cannot be used for additional PWM pins - their output pins are the same as those available with Timer A - however you can take them over if you need to generate PWM at different frequencies.
 See the pinout charts for a list of which pins support PWM.